powsybl/powsybl-optimizer/docs/optimizer/preprocessing.md

 Branches with an impedance magnitude, **calculated in per unit**, lower than the configurable threshold `Znull` (see section [Configuration of the run](inputs.md#configuration-of-the-run)) are considered as non-impedant.
 These branches will have their reactance replaced by the threshold `Znull` (in p.u.), **even if the reactance specified in `ampl_network_branches.txt` is negative**.
+Note that for lines considered as non-impedant and connecting two different nominal voltage levels, the conductances and susceptances are cancelled in order to avoid numerical instabilities.

 ## Impedance of transformers